zenith378/Y-DiMuonResonances/README.md

 Using the Y(1S,2S,3S) resonances in two muons from the CMS open data, the main goals of this library are essentially two:
 - fitting them with customizable parameters;
--  plotting the differential cross section in $ p_T $.
+-  plotting the differential cross section in $p_T $.

 This functionalities are built in order to recreate similar plots of the article  [Measurements of the Υ(1S), Υ(2S), and Υ(3S) differential cross sections in pp collisions at √s = 7 TeV](https://arxiv.org/pdf/1501.07750.pdf) by the CMS collaboration, even if the data set are not the same.